pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm_install.md

 ### Prerequisites
 1. Install [`Helm`](https://helm.sh/docs/intro/install/).

+1. Install [`pachctl`](../../../getting_started/local_installation/#install-pachctl), the command-line utility for interacting with a Pachyderm cluster.

 1. Choose the deployment [guidelines](https://docs.pachyderm.com/latest/deploy-manage/deploy/) that apply to you:
     * **Find the deployment page that applies to your Cloud provider** (or custom deployment, or on-premises deployment).
     It will help list the various installation prerequisites, Kubernetes deployment instructions, and kubectl installation that fit your own use case: